 You'll find QR codes almost everywhere—in magazines and newspapers, on signs and posters, and even on billboards.
-Companies use them to promote their products and services and to direct consumers to websites where they can get more information.
+Companies use them to promote their products and services and direct consumers to websites where they can get more information.

 QR Codes on Resumes

-How to Use a QR Code on Your Resume to Stand Out From the Crowd
+Reasons to Use a QR Code on Your Resume

-To catch an eye: QR codes are widely used on everything from movie posters to fast food placemats, but they're still relatively novel on resumes.
-It can work in your favor, especially in an economic downturn when every job opening attracts scores - if not hundreds or thousands - of applicants.
-It can help you attract the hiring manager's attention, which is the crucial first step in getting hired.
+- To Catch an Eye: QR codes are widely used on everything from movie posters to fast food placemats, but they're still relatively novel on resumes.
+It can work in your favor, especially if you're applying for a job with a large pool of applicants.
+The QR code may help you attract the hiring manager's attention, which is the crucial first step in getting hired.

-Botox for your resume: QR codes have a definite coolness factor, and their use instantly brands you as tech-savvy—as someone who embraces emerging technology.
-It can give you an edge.
+- Botox for Your Resume: QR codes have a definite coolness factor, and their use instantly brands you as tech-savvy—as someone who embraces emerging technology.
 If you're an older job applicant, QR codes can help inoculate you against age discrimination by underscoring that you're open to innovation.

-Help hiring managers find the real you: Did you know that around 2,000 people on LinkedIn share a name with someone on the FBI's 10 Most Wanted List?
-This can lead to a serious case of mistaken identity since the vast majority of hiring managers conduct Google searches on job applicants.
-QR codes are a great way to direct hiring managers to a site containing relevant links that showcase your thought leadership, career accomplishments, online portfolio or profile on professional sites like LinkedIn.
+- Help Hiring Managers Find the Real You: QR codes are a great way to direct hiring managers to a site containing relevant links that showcase your thought leadership, career accomplishments, online portfolio, or your profile on professional sites like LinkedIn.